Pathoschild/smapi-mod-dump/source/Joys of Efficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 **[CONFIG]**

-- KeyShowMenu("Controls", Keys, default:"R") - The key to open config menu.
+- KeyShowMenu("Controls", SButton, default:"R") - The key to open config menu.

 - FilterBackgroundInMenu("UIs", bool, default:true) - When config menu is opened, outside of it will be darker like inventory menu.